sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 If your motors are spinning in the wrong direction, either flip the wiring on the motor controller or flip the pin numbers in the pin assignment variables.
 Ex: If motor 1 is spinning backwards when it should be moving forwards, set `MOTOR1_FORWARDS = 6` and `MOTOR1_BACKWARDS = 7`.

 Your robot should now be moving pretty fast towards the wall and should stop moving when it gets close enough.
+But isn't it kinda too fast?
+But how do we slow the motors down, we can't control the voltage of the battery which is hooked into our motor controller.

+## PWM Motor Control

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzkzNzI4OTU5LDI5MDE4OTY3MCwxNDg2OD
-Y0MDUxLDE2OTEzODE3ODEsLTg3MjU4NTIzMSwtNzQwNTc0MjIx
-LDE2MTY1MzYyNTcsMTUwNTMyODgxMyw2MDkyNzg2MDksLTE0Mj
-AyODI3MTgsMTk5NTc2MzI4NCw5NTMwNjA3NzMsMTk0MzAwNzU0
-MywtODA2MzQ0ODA4LDk4NDkzMDE4NV19
+eyJoaXN0b3J5IjpbLTE2MTY3OTI3MTMsMjkwMTg5NjcwLDE0OD
+Y4NjQwNTEsMTY5MTM4MTc4MSwtODcyNTg1MjMxLC03NDA1NzQy
+MjEsMTYxNjUzNjI1NywxNTA1MzI4ODEzLDYwOTI3ODYwOSwtMT
+QyMDI4MjcxOCwxOTk1NzYzMjg0LDk1MzA2MDc3MywxOTQzMDA3
+NTQzLC04MDYzNDQ4MDgsOTg0OTMwMTg1XX0=
 -->